 Knowing your dog’s precise weight is imperative before administering treatment or medication.
 The smaller the pet, the more critical it becomes.
 Even being off by a pound could result in an overdose.

 Knowing what is normal for your pet will help you determine when something isn’t right.
 So practice checking your dog’s pulse, respiration, and temperature and keep track of the results.
-Then, whether it’s an allergic reaction, injury, or illness, you’ll be in the best position to assess your dog’s condition and help him recover.
+Then, whether it’s an allergic reaction, injury, or illness, you’ll be prepared to assess your dog’s condition and help him recover.

 About the Author: Denise Fleck has trained with 12 national animal organizations and has taught more than 10,000 pet lovers animal life-saving skills.
 She’s developed courses, written nine books, and created a line of pet first aid kits and posters so people can help their pets BEFORE veterinary care can be reached.